What Is Included In GSTR-7 Part 2?

 System-computed Interest and Late Fees:

-The portal auto-calculates any interest or late fee liabilities based on delays in tax payments or GSTR-7 submissions.
-The reported values have to be accepted and incorporated.
+Additionally, the portal auto-calculates any interest or late fee liabilities based on delays in tax payments or GSTR-7 submissions.
+Therefore, the reported values must be accepted and incorporated.

 Incorporate Changes In Law: